tomwhartung/jmws_accoutrements/social_networking/tomh/medium/articles/2-music_and_abstract_art-article.md

 #### Miles Davis - On Trane, A Love Supreme, and Civil Rights

-I first learned the significance of what Trane was saying in A Love Supreme when I read about it in Miles Davis' autobiography.
+I first learned the significance of what John Coltrane was saying in A Love Supreme when I read about it in Miles Davis' autobiography.

 Image: images/Miles-The_Autobiography.jpg
 Title and Attribution: Miles, The Autobiography - cover of the book written with Quincy Troupe.